ArguedJoker/exercise-app/README.md

 ## Testing

-Once the frontend and the backend were completed and linked together, deep testing would be required to ensure the functionality of both aspects of the application.
+Once the frontend and the backend are completed and linked together, deep testing would be required to ensure the functionality of both aspects of the application.
-Testing was carried out using Junit and Selenium in two replicable ways as shown below.
+Testing will be carried out using Junit and Selenium in two replicable ways as shown below.

 ## Unit Testing